dburriss/dotfiles/knowledge/chezmoi.md

 - You can clear the execution state of `run_onchange_` and `run_once_` scripts using `chezmoi state delete-bucket` commands if you want to force re-execution.

 This lifecycle scripting mechanism in ChezMoi allows automating custom setup steps, package installations, and other configuration tasks during dotfile management in a controlled and efficient manner.[1][2][3]

+## .chezmoiscripts/
+If a directory called .chezmoiscripts/ exists in the root of the source directory, then any scripts in it are executed as normal scripts without creating a corresponding directory in the target state.
+The run_ attribute is still required.

 [1](https://www.chezmoi.io/user-guide/use-scripts-to-perform-actions/)
 [2](https://chezmoi.io/user-guide/use-scripts-to-perform-actions/)